Skip to main content

 • Execution outcome with captured stdout/stderr and

-• success flag, or a skipped result if imports are unauthorized or an
+• success flag, or a skipped result if imports are unauthorized.

 CLASS LLMSandboxEnvironment